pierre-rouleau/pel/README.rst

   mode.
 PEL supports two sets of elpa directories to store the packages used for each mode when this independent dual customization mode is used.
 PEL provides the **pel-setup-dual-environment** command to activate this.
-  See the `⅀ Customize PDF`_ for more details.
+  Follow the installation instructions and see the `⅀ Customize PDF`_ for more details.

-  - Some modifications to your ``init.el`` file is required for this.
+  - Some modifications to your ``init.el`` file and to ``early-init.el`` is required for this as described by OPTION A in:

-    See OPTION A inside the `example/init/init-5.el`_ source for additional instructions.
+    - `example/init/init-5.el`_
+    - `example/init/early-init.el`_ (for Emacs 27 and later only).

-  - Once your init file has been instrumented for PEL, you can then use ``M-x pel-setup-dual-environment`` command (or ``<f11> M-s q``) to activate dual independent customization.
+  - Once your init files have been instrumented for PEL, you can then use ``M-x pel-setup-dual-environment`` command (or ``<f11> M-s q``) to activate dual independent customization.
+It will create the required customization files.

 - In normal mode, PEL controls the download, installation, configuration and activation of **over 230** *top-level* [#externp]_ external packages through the